I’m not the only person who places huge demands upon myself. Working as a coach reminds me every day that perfectionism is everywhere.

 So why do we keep doing it?
 Let’s stop now!
 Why hang onto it? it’s not easy to change old habits but why not try?

 What if you were to make a decision today to let go your need for perfection, to simply change your mind about what determines your success?
 The possibilities are endless!

-5. Be a different role model
+5. Be a great role model

 Perfectionism is not a quest for the best.
 It is a pursuit of the worst in ourselves, the part that tells us that nothing we do will ever be good enough – that we should try again.
 (Julia Cameron)

-I’d love to hear your thoughts on perfectionism and what works for you.
+I’d love to hear your thoughts on ditching perfectionism and what works for you.
 Please leave a comment below.